How to Create Angular Toastr Notifications

 }

-Call the above message on click of the button and you will have the HTML content displayed inside the toaster notification.
+With a click of a button, you will have the HTML content displayed inside the toaster notification.

 showHtmlToaster(){